StuartsProjects/SX12XX-LoRa/ReadMe.md

 **printModemSettings()**

 Prints the current modem settings to the serial monitor for diagnostic purposes.
-The parameters printed for lora are ; device\_type, frequency, spreading factor, bandwidth, coding\_rate, syncword, IQ\_Status, preamble\_length.
+The parameters printed for LoRa are ; device\_type, frequency, spreading factor, bandwidth, coding\_rate, syncword, IQ\_Status, preamble\_length.

 **printOperatingSettings()**